 Most people will not have STEM careers.
 But we all will live in an ever more technologically advanced world, and there are many long-term consequences to our present actions.
 To make things more interesting, this modern world has anti-vaxxers, manmade-climate-change deniers, flat-Earthers, anti-GMO activists, alternative-medicine, astrology, evolution deniers, etc. I know that trying to explain the truth convinces no one.
 My hope is to make my general physics class interesting so that people are inspired and curious to learn more about science throughout their lives instead of being afraid of science.
 Teaching physics is a great opportunity to show students how their common sense—a very useful and important trait—repeatedly predicts the wrong things and that logical analysis is much more accurate.
 I hope this will prepare people to trust the warnings and work done by scientific experts.
 By enthusiastically answering any student question, I want to show students that scientists dislike bad ideas, but never a person who is working to remove bad ideas (all living people are undergoing that process)—though I must admit to making fun of flat-Earthers as a group.
 By not focusing on memorization but requiring a higher understanding, I really hope that, instead of just confusing everyone, I am preparing people to question their beliefs and actions throughout life.
 I hope.

 A country is only as strong as its people, and I keep seeing that various problems cannot be fixed until the culture is fixed.
-I am still regularly saddened at how many people in the United States have learned helplessness, so they care little to learn sometimes acting like they know everything they need.
+I am still regularly saddened by how many people in the United States have learned helplessness, so they care little to learn sometimes acting like they know everything they need.
 Instead of planning and making goals to be the best at whatever they want to be, they are happy to be the least that they have to be.
 People need motivation!
 A powerful way to fix culture is to fix education and to get everyone motivated to eventually get at least a high school diploma or equivalent so that they can be an informed participant of society.
 This basic diploma should include writing, physical education, art, etc. To accomplish this, science shows us that we must pay teachers more, give all children preschool, have smaller class sizes, and give teachers autonomy to teach diverse students.
 In my opinion, we needed this done 20 years ago, but I can settle for immediately.
 To add to this, in my opinion, we should fire the uncommon teacher who makes a student feel bad for asking a question (this only works if we pay teachers more).

 Is the United States listening to the science of how to improve education and society?
 Of course not because our probably-well-meaning culture does not know that you are supposed to.
 Money is going to putting out the fires of a confused culture and implementing standards in a rigid short-sighted way ("teaching to the test" causes students to memorize instead of to understand and learn to solve problems).
 The bureaucrats that put out the fires and administer tests take home the largest paychecks.
 Please research all of these things to learn about all the complexities of the issues!
 Many other interconnected problems such as the prison system and poverty have similar known solutions that save money in the long term.
 Student success is highly correlated to parental income, so income inequality is another important issue that must be addressed!
 Until poverty in the US is addressed on a systemic level, the US will have to spend much more on education than any other country as educators must work to satisfy the basic needs of its students, which must be met before a student can even start to be motivated.

 As a teacher, I clearly see that the system favors the winners (no surprise!).
 The best performing students enjoy smaller class sizes, better teachers, more resources, and more administrator support.
 Having taught these classes, I can clearly see that these students don't need these resources.
 When 40 motivated AP students are (rarely) jammed in a room, there is no drop in performance compared to 20 students.
 However, if 40 needy unmotivated students are (regularly) jammed in a room, there is significantly worse performance compared to 20.
 To prevent the many harms of a society made of uneducated people, resources must go where they are needed.
-Of course, choices must exist—AP, clubs, electives, a few specialized charter schools, etc.—but the choice to be in a smaller class with the resources you need must also be readily available.
+Of course, choices must exist—AP, clubs, electives, a few specialized magnet/charter schools, etc.—but the choice to be in a smaller class with the resources you need must also be readily available.

-In the United States, whether or not to have school vouchers is a huge political issue.
+In the United States, whether or not to have school choice is a huge political issue.
 Science gives no clear answer for whether the pros outweigh the cons.
 Certainly giving students the choice to participate in AP classes, IB classes, dual credit, electives, and clubs is crucial, so should we allow families to choose schools based on student performance?
 Let's stop talking about irrelevant things like ideologically driven vouchers when the data-backed solution is simple: put the resources where they are needed.
-I love teaching AP, IB, and STEM clubs, and I'd also love to be flooded with students and no resources in these.
+I love teaching AP, IB, and STEM clubs, and I'd also love to be flooded with students and no resources in these (they don't need resources)!
 Honestly, I do not love teaching the most needy high-school classes in the current system that puts teachers in a tricky situation by not giving them the necessary resources.

 After all this thinking about why teaching STEM is so important, am I making a difference in at least a few people's lives?
 Especially when I have a student two years in a row, I can be lucky to see when a student finally understands how to learn and think analytically.
 Even if I don't see the growth of the knowledge seeds in the short time I have with students, I hope to make some difference!
-Regardless, I certainly enjoy many things and people I encounter along the way.
+Regardless, I certainly enjoy the many things and people I encounter along the way.